MunoMono/ddr-public/public/docs/pages/home/linked-data-best-practice.md

 ## Measuring success: metrics and impact

-The DDR archive tracks the following metrics to assess linked-data adoption:
+The DDR Archive tracks the following metrics to assess linked-data adoption:

 ### Usage metrics